jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 bottom of the coin was actually a sprite, and then when the last status bar scanline was rendered, it would cause a sprite-0 hit, signalling to the CPU that it was time to render the background.
 Now the reason why the last scanline of the status bar was shifted was because I was drawing the sprites one pixel too high!
 Duh?
 Obviously, right?
-By drawing the status bar one pixel too high, the sprite-0 hit was being triggered one scanline earlier, which caused the scroll value to change one scanline too early!
+By drawing the coin sprite one pixel too high, the sprite-0 hit was being triggered one scanline earlier, which caused the scroll value to change one scanline too early!

 These were the steps I had to take to resolve just _one_ bug from the countless that I encountered.
 Making an emulator definitely requires an exorbitant amount of patience to slowly pick apart the system and debug these kind of issues.
+But, I believe that going through this ordeal is how you best learn about a low level system like the NES.

 ### 2. Write Automated Tests

-It's clear that debugging small bugs take a large portion of your development time and your enjoyment in learning system.
-What can we do to mitigate that?
+It's clear that debugging small bugs take a large portion of your development time and probably leads to a lot of hair pulling and frustration.
+What can we do to mitigate this?
 Write automated tests!
 The kind folks at the [NESDEV forums](https://forums.nesdev.com/) have written various test ROMs for all parts of the NES.
 A comprehensive list can be found [here](https://wiki.nesdev.com/w/index.php/Emulator_tests).

-As soon as I had a reasonably functioning CPU, I started working on integrating these test ROMs to prevent regressions and to squash CPU bugs early.
-The majority of my tests fall under one of two
-categories: text tests, and graphical tests.
+As soon as I had a reasonably functioning CPU, I started working on integrating these test ROMs to prevent regressions from happening and to squash bugs early in the development process.
+The majority of my tests fall under one of two categories: text tests, and graphical tests.

-The majority of blargg's test ROMs output the status of the test to `$6000` and the output of the test to `$6004`, so it suffices to see if you passed the test if `Passed` exists as a substring at `$6004` when the test finishes.
+Most of blargg's test ROMs output the status of the test to `$6000` and the output of the test to `$6004`, so it suffices to see if you passed the test if `Passed` exists as a substring at `$6004` when the test finishes.

 ```rust
 // Run until test status is running by polling $6000.